-By the time you are teaching your son, daughter, or family friend how to drive, you’ve probably had your licence for many years.
+By the time you are teaching your son, daughter, or family friend how to drive, you’ve probably had your license for many years.
 While you probably have extensive driving experience, it is not unusual to feel a bit overwhelmed or inadequately equipped with the idea of teaching someone else to drive.
 However, it is possible to pass on valuable tips from your driving experience and maintain a positive relationship with the learner.
 The good news is that teaching someone to drive doesn’t need to involve near misses and screaming matches.
 In fact, it might even turn into an enjoyable time together where you can pass on valuable knowledge for safe and happy driving well into the future.

 Here are some key tips to help keep driving sessions calm and effective.